For us at Athena Herd, leadership is about how you are

 We cannot instruct people to follow us, any more than we can demand their trust.
 Real leadership demands authenticity.
 We must ask ourselves, how would we create such a state in ourselves that others will choose to follow.

 Working with horses requires that we connect with our innate leader.
 We seek to work without force and so success demands that we need to be clear in our communication, intention and focus.
 In other words, this applies no matter where we are physically.
-Whether on our track, or in the arena, the horses expect us to find an honest and genuine state within ourselves.
+Whether on our horse track, in our paddocks, or arena, the horses expect us to find an honest and genuine state within ourselves.

 In practice, leading others is no different.
 We offer those responsible for leading and managing others the opportunity to:

 • understand the gap between intention and positive action;

 • develop and practice the skills and competencies needed to be a genuine leader;